hackclub/nest/SETUP.md

 ### Quetzal

 Quetzal handles Nest account creation and management from Slack for easy access to users.
-Its code is in the directory [nest-bot](/nest-bot/).
-Since it needs to run commands on the Nest VM, it runs there, under the `nest-internal` user and inside a `tmux` session named `nest-bot`.
+Its code is in the directory [quetzal](/quetzal/).
+Since it needs to run commands on the Nest VM, it runs there, under the `nest-internal` user and inside a `tmux` session named `quetzal`.
 This repo is cloned in `/home/nest-internal/nest`.

 Quetzal's database runs on the Secure VM.
-The Docker compose configuration for it is in `/opt/docker/nest-bot/compose.yml` - contents are in [nest-bot.yml](/secure-vm/docker/nest-bot.yml).
+The Docker compose configuration for it is in `/opt/docker/quetzal/compose.yml` - contents are in [quetzal.yml](/secure-vm/docker/quetzal.yml).

 ### Prometheus / node_exporter